asaikali/effective-spring-on-kubernetes/run/k8s-boot/README.md

   status is DOWN

 * using a browser go to `http://127.0.0.1:8080/` notice the app is still working.
-The output of of the liveness state is for kuberenets to stop restart the app container.
+The output of the liveness state is for kubernetes to stop and restart the app container.

 * using a browser go to `http://127.0.0.1:8080/liveness/pass` it will cause the liveness probe to start passing gain.